-Running can be more physically damaging than other sports like swimming.
-The Department of Physiotherapy at SGH explains why you should not ignore running injuries.
+Running exerts a greater physical impact on your body as compared to low-impact sports like swimming.
+The Department of Physiotherapy from Sengkang General Hospital (SKH) explains why you should not ignore your running injuries.

-SingHealth group, warns that by the time joggers realise that excessive running is doing more harm than good to their bodies, they would have sustained injuries that require costly and painful treatments.
+SingHealth group, warns that by the time joggers realise that excessive running is doing them more harm than good to their bodies, they would have already sustained injuries that require costly and painful treatments.

 The incidence of running related injury is between 19-85 per cent and this rate has not decreased appreciably in the last 30 years.